 For much of our lives we associate our value to what others think of us.
 It’s really not surprising, if you consider that since childhood we learn that to be accepted we must meet certain standards, listen to certain people and adapt to certain situations.
 Like it or not, our points of view and tastes had little weight in the equation.

 So on we formed the image we have of ourselves, an image that is largely dependent on the others.
-For this reason praises make us feel so good and criticism makes us feel bad.
+For this reason positive words of encouragement make us feel so good and criticism makes us feel bad.
 In fact, behind those feelings lies a deep conviction that has been planted during our childhood: our value depends on others, the others are who decide.